Puskuri/LunchListBot-for-Slack/README.md

 To fix this you can use pip install --upgrade setuptools in terminal If that doesnt work you need to install C++ downloading it from Microsoft website https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022 or using Visual Studio installer and select C++ package to install

+## Installing to workspace
+To install the specified packages into your Visual Studio Code workspace, you'll need to create a requirements.txt file with the listed package names and versions.
+Here's how you can do it:

+Open Visual Studio Code.
+Create a new file named requirements.txt in the root directory of your project.
+Copy and paste the content into the requirements.txt file

+Save the requirements.txt file.
+Open the terminal in Visual Studio Code.
+Run the following command to install the packages listed in requirements.txt: pip install -r requirements.txt

+This command will install all the packages and their specified versions listed in the requirements.txt file into your Python environment associated with your Visual Studio Code workspace.
+Make sure you have Python and pip installed and configured correctly.

+## Explanation
+The requirements.txt file is a commonly used convention in Python projects to specify the dependencies required by the project.
+Each line in the file typically represents a separate package that the project depends on, along with the specific version requirements.

+Here's a breakdown of each part of the requirements.txt file:

+Package Name: This is the name of the Python package required by the project.
+Version Specification: This is the version of the package required by the project.
+It's specified using the syntax ==, followed by the version number.

+When you have a requirements.txt file in your project, you can use tools like pip to automatically install all the dependencies listed in the file.
+This helps ensure that anyone who wants to run your project can easily set up the required environment by installing the listed packages with their specified versions.

+To install the packages listed in the requirements.txt file, you can use the following command:

+pip install -r requirements.txt
+This command tells pip to read the requirements.txt file and install all the listed packages and their specified versions into the current Python environment